-- 1. Printing the Change of Registration form now or picking up a form for the change in InfoCentral or the Registrar's Office. - 2.
-Having the appropriate instructor and academic adviser sign the form. - Returning it to InfoCentral or the Registrar's Office no later than the deadline date to add classes each term.
+- 1. Printing the Change of Registration form now or picking up a form for the change in InfoCentral or the - 2.
+Having the appropriate instructor and academic adviser sign the form. - 3.
+Returning it to InfoCentral or the Registrar's Office no later than the deadline date to add classes each term.